ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-zoom/index.md

 ## Min x/y ratio

 The `minXRatio` and `minYRatio` options can be used to limit how far a user can zoom in to the chart, helping to prevent them from getting lost in a blank space of the chart.
 These options are defined as the minimum proportion of the full chart that can be displayed.
+The default for both values is `0.2`.

 The example below demonstrates setting both these properties to `0.4`, preventing the user from zooming beyond showing a minimum of 40% of the full chart.